-Classification of preparation: This product is not classified as a dangerous substance / preparation in accordance with The Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 strong oxidisers.
+Classification of preparation: This product is not classified as a dangerous substance / preparation in accordance with The Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 (CHIP3).
+Physical and Chemical Properties: Not classified as flammable, but will burn.
+Avoid contact with strong oxidisers.